Designing GhostFragment’s FragmentedSystem Driver

 From Hierarchical we note that the field component of the

-driver should then be responsible for assigning fields to each subsystem in aFragmentedMolecule
+ChemicalSystemclass is the new component relative to theMoleculeclass.
+TheFragmentedSystemdriver should then be responsible for assigning fields to each subsystem in aFragmentedMoleculeinstance.

 FragmentedSystem Driver Design